-3.6 Traces
+3.7 Traces

-A trace is a sequence of states-inputs pairs corresponding to a possible execution of the model.
-Each pair contains the inputs that caused the transition to the new state, and the new state itself.
+A trace consists of an initial state, optionally followed by a sequence of states-inputs pairs corresponding to a possible execution of the model.
+Apart, from the initial state, each pair contains the inputs that caused the transition to the new state, and the new state itself.
 The initial state has no such input values defined as it does not depend on the values of any of the inputs.
 The values of any constants declared in DEFINE sections are also part of a trace.
-If the value of a constant depends only on state variables then it will be treated as if it is a state variable too.
+If the value of a constant depends only on state and frozen variables then it will be treated as if it is a state variable too.
 If it depends only on input variables then it will be treated as if it is an input variable.
-If however, a constant depends upon both input and state variables, then it gets displayed in a seperate "combinatorial" section.
+If however, a constant depends upon both input and state/frozen variables and/or NEXTed state variables, then it gets displayed in a separate "combinatorial" section.
 Since the values of any such constants depend on one or more inputs, the initial state does not contain this section either.

-Traces are created by NUSMV when a formula is found to be false; they are also generated as a result of a simulation (Section 3.5 [Simulation Commands], page 68).
+Traces are created by NUSMV when a formula is found to be false; they are also generated as a result of a simulation (Section 3.5 [Simulation Commands], page 85) or partial trace re-execution (Section 3.6 [Execution Commands], page 87).
 Each trace has a number, and the states-inputs pairs are numbered within the trace.
 Trace n has states/inputs n.1, n.2, n.3, "..." where n.1 represents the initial state.